Actively Recruiting

 • Not in cardiac arrest

-• Intubation indicated for acute respiratory failure, airway protection, shock states, or neuroprotection
+• Intubation decision based on acute respiratory failure, inability to protect airway, shock states, or neuroprotection needs

 • Informed consent obtained from patient or legal representative